weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ```

 Load this config into Flux with:

 ```
 fluxctl set-config --file=flux.conf
 ```

-There is no need to specify auth for your registry because Flux will be polling a public registry.
+There is no need to specify auth for your registry since Flux will poll a public registry.

 XXX-START-DETAILS-BLOCK

-However if you do want to configure it to use a private registry, use the following stanza:
+However if you want to configure it to use a private registry, use the following stanza:

 ```
 registry:
   auths: